riodelphino/preview.vifm/README.md

 ## Known Issues

-- [ ] When previewing image/video, the preview is disturbed on window resize.
+- [ ] The preview is disturbed on terminal window resize.
+- [ ] nvim
-- [ ] 'clear' not works in `vifm on nvim on tmux`.
+  - [ ] 'clear' not works in `tmux + nvim + vifm`.
 It causes overlaping images.
   - [ ] If `notify.nvim` is shown in nvim, the vifm preview images are disturbed on floating window.
-- [ ] The images are shown disturbed & overlapped in `tmux + nvim + vifm(with plugin)`, Because of not working `clear` command.

 ## Resolved Issues